NomadLyfe/phase-1-project/README.md

 I plan on eventually adding the capability to change the interval tracking of the graphical price history of the chosen coin.

 In addition, I plan on adding the capability to take a customizable date range to display on the graph.

+## License

+Flatiron School